Why boys should learn the importance of moderation

 For some teens, exercise can be addictive and can cause obsessive behaviours around body image.
 For others, exercise can be a daunting experience and the fear of judgment can lead to under-exercising.
 Like anything in life, it’s about moderation and finding a balanced exercise routine that is suitable for the individual.
 Encourage exercise and participation in sports but let your son be known that it’s okay to have days off.

-To support boys health and wellbeing, The Wynne Centre for Boys’ Health and Wellbeing at Christ Church Grammar School offers valuable resources to help boys make informed decisions about their physical and emotional wellbeing and to help build good men holistically.
+The Wynne Centre for Health and Wellbeing at Christ Church Grammar School offers valuable resources to help boys make informed decisions about their physical and emotional wellbeing and to help build good men holistically.